SenseNet/sensenet/docs/action.md

 If a content item is requested without an action, it is equivalent to specifying the default action, which is **Browse**.
 Actions are more often referred to as the links that guide the user to the requested application page.
 An Action link is presented with an [ActionLinkButton](actionlinkbutton.md) control that is a simple HTML link also displaying the requested [Application's](application.md) link.

-> From version 6.3 sensenet ECM provides a [Client-side action framework](client-side-action-framework.md) for displaying actions in Javascript.
+> sensenet ECM provides a [Client-side action framework](client-side-action-framework.md) for displaying actions in Javascript.

 ### Actions and Applications